sydasif/ansible-networking-lab/README.md

 ### Ansible Playbook

-Playbook are Ansible's configuration, deployment and orchestration language.
+A playbook is Ansible's configuration, deployment, and orchestration language.
 Each playbook is composed of one or more *plays* in a list.
-One *play* is a collection of one or more *task*, a *task* is a single action that you want to execute through Ansible.
+One *play* is a collection of one or more * tasks*, a *task* is a single action that you want to execute through Ansible.

 ```yaml
 ---